 if you're allergic to iodine.

 Tell your healthcare provider if you're sensitive to or are allergic to any medicines,

 Tell your healthcare provider of all prescription and over-the-counter medicines and

 herbal supplements that you're taking.

-- Tell your healthcare provider if you have a history of bleeding disorders or if you're
+Tell your healthcare provider if you have a history of bleeding disorders.
+Also tell

 or suppository a few hours before the test.

 You may get a sedative before the procedure to help you relax.
 Because the sedative